tomhazledine/audio/index.md

 Picobel.js (pronounced *peek-o-bell*, as in *decibel*) is a lightweight dependency-free Javascript tool that converts html audio tags into styleable markup.

-## Open beta: feedback welcome.

-While I've been using Picobel.js on my own projects for some time now, it has only recently been opened-up to the wider world.
-If you have any suggestions or feedback (or even complaints!), I'd love to hear them.
-The plan is to make this tool as good as possible before hitting the **Version 1.0** milestone.

-The easiest way to give me feedback is on Twitter, where my handle is [@thomashazledine](https://twitter.com/thomashazledine), or you can always email me directly at tom@tomhazledine.com.

 <div class="divider"></div>

 ## Why would I need this?